perwin/pyimfit/docs/pyimfit_bootstrap_BtoT.md

 Create an Imfit instance containing the model, and add the image and mask data.
-Note that we are *not* doing PSF convolution, in order to save time; this is not meant to be a particular accurate model.
+Note that we are *not* doing PSF convolution, in order to save time (this is not meant to be a particular accurate model).

 ```python